Migrate an application built on a LAMP stack from Amazon Web Services

 Upload your data into Cloud Files through the Cloud Control Panel.

-A. Open your container (Cloud Control Panel > Files > containerName).
+Open your container (Cloud Control Panel > Storage > Files > containerName).

 Note: When you click the Browse button, you can select multiple files.

-Restore data from Cloud Files to Cloud Servers
+Restore data from Cloud Files to the cloud server

 - Using SSH, connect to the Cloud Servers instance by using the PublicNet URL and the root password.